gbaudic/guisan/README.md

 ## Build requirements:

 * scons
+* pkg-config

 ## Runtime requirements:

 * SDL 2.0+
 * SDL2_image
 * SDL2_ttf
-* SDL2_mixer
+* SDL2_mixer (for the demo)

 ## License:

 Released under the BSD license.
-See COPYING for more details
+See COPYING for more details.